 Especially if it is an indoor recycling facility, ventilation is an important part of odor management.
 If there is poor ventilation, the worse the facility will smell.
 Ventilation is important because it keeps air moving.
 When air is stagnant, this is when odor becomes a more serious problem.
 Whether it is through natural or mechanical means, there should be proper ventilation.

 It is also crucial to have a smart design for the recycling facility.
 During the planning stage, think about how waste will move from one part to the other.
 Also, there should be catch basins, which will collect liquid and throw it out properly, which is a good way to prevent odor.
 There should be drains to direct liquid from the waste.

 As a recycling facility, you don’t just have to accept everything that you receive.
 Some unsanitary wastes can be sources of foul odor, so the logical thing to do is to decline them.
 Also, avoid waste with organic content as this can have an unbearable smell.
 You should not also accept waste with moisture.
 As much as possible, the waste needs to be as dry as possible.

 Aside from choosing waste carefully, segregation is another practice that will prevent odor in a recycling facility.
 There are different types of waste, including organic waste, commercial plastic, paper, and ferrous metals, among others.
 They have individual characteristics, which makes proper segregation crucial.

 This is an expensive solution, so it may not be practical for most.
 Nonetheless, it is promising, which is why we are including this in our recommendations.
 Negative air pressure will help to neutralize and move odor in the desired direction.
 It pulls air to treat odor while also removing toxic contaminants that are possibly present.

 From odor control cannons to negative air pressure, several solutions will help effectively manage odor in a recycling facility.
-The things mentioned above will help make the work environment healthier and more productive.
+The commercial recycling box chicago il will help make the work environment healthier and more productive.